 Leonardo DiCaprio and Kate Winslet starred in Titanic.

-Below you can find a list of words that are in some fashion related to the “star.”
+Below you can find more words that are in some fashion related to the “star.”

 And there you go!
 Were you surprised by how many ways to use “star” in Korean are there?
 We’ve got objects up in the solar system, like shooting stars and humans right here on Earth with us, in the form of famous celebrities.
 If you’d like, do show us some of your own sample sentences below in the comments!
 We hope you had fun!